Shiv9993/symphony-node/README.md

 ```console
 symphonyd keys add wallet
 ```
-give password and save the nmemonic seed
+give local password and save the nmemonic seed

 go to kepler wallet and import that seed